adoptium/temurin-build/RELEASING.md

    - `TAG`: (github binaries published name)  e.g. `jdk-11.0.5+9` or `jdk-11.0.5+9_openj9-0.nn.0` for OpenJ9 releases.
 If doing a point release, add that into the name e.g. for a `.3` release use something like these (NOTE that for OpenJ9 the point number goes before the openj9 version): `jdk8u232-b09.3` or `jdk-11.0.4+11.3_openj9-0.15.1`
    - `VERSION`: (select version e.g. `jdk11`)
    - `UPSTREAM_JOB_NAME`: (build-scripts/openjdkNN-pipeline)
-   - `UPSTREAM_JOB_NUMBER`: (the job number of the build pipeline under build-scripts/openjdkNN-pipeline) eg.86
+   - `UPSTREAM_JOB_NUMBER`: (the job number of the build pipeline under build-scripts/openjdkNN-pipeline) e.g. 86
    - `RELEASE`: "ticked"
+   - `aqaReference` : The correct [aqa-tests release branch name](https://github.com/adoptium/aqa-tests/branches) to use for this release e.g. `v0.8.0-release`
    - If you need to restrict the platforms or only ship jdks or jres, either use `ARTIFACTS_TO_COPY` e.g. `**/*jdk*mac*` or add an explicit exclusion in `ARTIFACTS_TO_SKIP` e.g. `**/*mac*`.
 These may be required if you had to re-run some of the platforms under a different pipeline earlier in the process
    - SUBMIT!!
 9. Once the job completes successfully, check the binaries have uploaded to GitHub at somewhere like https://github.com/adoptium/temurin8-binaries/releases/tag/jdk8u302-b08